Michael-Major/BattleShipGame/README.md

 # BattleShipGame
-This is a battleship game that you play through your console or terminal.
+This is a battleship game, written in java, that you play through your console or terminal.